Design a Crown

 ““I call you KING not as a term of endearment or a pet name but as a reminder.
 Signed, A QUEEN.”

 “To lead ‘But I can’t’ can never be spoken.”

 Finally, play “The No Bad BUTs Game!”
-Baby Baboon learned after watching her friends to never say the oxymoron, “Yeah, but…” Instead, they created this game to remind us to say, “YES!
+Baby Baboon learned after watching her friends to never say the oxymoron, “Yeah, but…” So she created The No Bad But Game to remind us to LIVE BIG by saying, “YES!
 I can!”
-So we live BIG too:

 HOW TO PLAY:

 - Know your bad “but” moods.
 Notice when the word “but” comes out of your mouth.
 You are usually ready to fight, flee, or freeze.
 To avoid these bad “but” moods, you can put on your crown, tutu, cape, headband, or anything grand & like Kudu decide “I can be the best me”!